ncsa/ameriflux-pipeline/README.md

 - start parameter takes in the start date for merger, given in yyyy-mm-dd format.
 This will later be expanded to support any plausible date formats.
 If not given, by default it takes in 2021-01-01
 - end parameter takes in the end date for merger, given in yyyy-mm-dd format.
 This will later be expanded to support any plausible date formats.
 If not given, by default it takes in 2021-12-31
 - output parameter takes in the full output path of a csv file which will write the merged output to.
 By default it will write to master_met/input/Flux.csv
+- key parameter takes in an excel file that lets user rename met tower variables.
+If not specified, variables are not renamed.
+This is the default behaviour.
 - To run the python module with default parameters run ```python met_data_merge.py```
 - Run command example with all arguments:
 ``` python met_data_merge.py --data /Users/xx/data/master_met/input/FluxSB_EC.dat,/Users/xx/data/master_met/input/FluxSB_EC.dat.9.backup,/Users/xx/data/master_met/input/FluxSB_EC.dat.10.backup --start 2021-01-01 --end 2021-12-31 --output /Users/xx/data/master_met/input/Flux.csv ```